smcconaha/my-pseudocode/pseudocode.md

     REMOVE aeroPress from coffeeCup

-    WHILE coffeeCup !== empty
+    WHILE coffeeCup DOES NOT EQUAL empty
         drink brown liquid
     END WHILE
 ELSE IF coffee < 16 grams AND water >= 2 cups THEN

-    GET coffee from grocery store OR GET coffee from local coffee shop ELSE
+    GET coffee from grocery store OR GET coffee from local coffee shop ELSE IF coffee > 16 grams AND water < 2 cups THEN

+    GET water from grocery store
+ELSE
-    GET water from grocery store OR borrow water from your neighbor ENDIF
+    GET water AND coffee from grocery store
+ENDIF

 //END PROGRAM